 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
 Of course, no visit to the province is complete without exploring its capital city, Winnipeg, located on Treaty 1 territory.
 Once you've checked out our one day itinerary, tack on another day with these additional suggestions.

 St. Boniface is home to the largest francophone community in Western Canada.
 When you visit this Winnipeg neighbourhood, you'll find history, architecture and culture lining the streets.
 The neighbourhood was once its own city but was amalgamated into Winnipeg in 1972.
-Now it's linked to downtown and The Forks by the Esplanade Riel.
+Now, it is linked to downtown and The Forks by the Esplanade Riel.
 So take a walk across the bridge and feel the passion for culture, food and art as you explore St. Boniface.

 Musée Saint Boniface Museum is in the oldest building in Manitoba.
 Built more than 170 years ago, the building was originally a Grey Nuns Convent and was used as a hospital, orphanage and school.
 Now, it is full of Francophone history and art, including a permanent exhibit on Louis Riel, the founder of Manitoba.
 On your way out, stop on the lawn to admire the bronze bust of the Métis leader, sculpted by Franco-Manitoban artist Réal Bérard in 1989.